-Janis Bowdler, Head of Community Development for Global Philanthropy, JPMorgan Chase
+Janis Bowdler, Head of Global Philanthropy, JPMorgan Chase

 As the economy recovers, much of the growth is often channeled toward reviving commercial corridors and downtowns in U.S. cities.
 As a result, many disadvantaged neighborhoods, where low-income people live, are being left behind.
 Building on the lessons of a $33 million pilot program to support low-income communities, PRO Neighborhoods will help create more widely shared prosperity by providing the necessary capital to local community development organizations to address the drivers of economic opportunity in neighborhoods.
 Specifically, the initiative will include three areas of focus: